-Inukshuk photos and art prints
+Inukshuk art prints

 I saw this Inukshuk sculpture standing up on the Ontario lake shore in the magic light of the sunset.
 It looked to me like a Guardian with some kind of supernatural powers… I saw it in Collingwood, Ontario Canada.
 The photo is available as art print on various media and sizes.
 Here is how it can look like framed.
 Just click on it to see all the options:

 You can often see these kind of structures in Canada.
 They can be large or small.
 Here in Labrador, an Inukshuk family is welcoming people to St. Lewis town.
 Is it not fascinating to see the local people’s creativity?